coreos/console-login-helper-messages/doc/manual.md

 | console-login-helper-messages-profile  | messages shown using /etc/profile.d script, shown on login to bash terminal (failed systemd units) |

-The `install` target of the [Makefile](../Makefile) is the source of truth on where files should be placed, and which symlinks should be created.
+The `install` target of the [Makefile](../Makefile) is the source of truth on where files should be placed.

 ### Integrating into a distribution